albytterc/ballotpedia-scrape/Readme.md

     - Make a pull request to the staging branch over at github.
 Assign reviewers
 4. After pull request is reviewed:
     - Merge with staging over at github and delete branch

+A config file is required to run the app

+Step 1) make new file called config.ts

+step 2) add this to your file:

+export default {
+    API_KEY : "your Google Civic API key",
+    MAPS_API_KEY: 'your Google Maps API key'
+}